rpgeeganage/async-ray/README.md

 );
 ```

-- Please call `.value` property to extract result as array
+- Please call `.value` property to extract the result as an array

 ```js
 async function dummy(element, needle) {